dimagi/commcare-hq/docs/migrations_in_practice.rst

 ------------------------

 **Handling new data** - There’s likely a code change that writes to the database in the new way going forward.
-It must be deployed after any requisite schema changes have been implemented.
+It cannot be deployed until any requisite schema changes have been implemented.

 **Migrating old data** - This will be handled via a django migration, a management command, or both.
 Typically, small/simple migrations are handled by a django migration and large/complex ones use a django migration that runs a management command.
-It must also be run after any schema changes.
+It cannot run until any schema changes are deployed.

 **Dealing with the gap** - We generally can’t pause the servers, put everything to rights, then restart.
 Rather, we must ensure that we’re saving new data